Tudor Architecture vs Victorian ArchitectureApril 25, 2023

 Which Architectural Style Do You Like Best?

-Despite the centuries between Tudor and Victorian architecture, both made their mark on English society and are still standing today.
+Despite the centuries between Tudor and Victorian architecture, both made their mark on English society, on the evolution of custom home architecture, and are still standing today.
 Tudor homes are primarily known for their practicality while Victorian homes are more about the aesthetic, but both can be stunning.
 Whether you’re looking to build a home or just want to learn more about the architecture around you, Tudor and Victorian styles are a great place to start.